cs3216/cs3216.github.io/coursework/mobile/index.md

 run-of-the-mill work.

-To score the coveted remaining 30%, use your creativity to develop an application that separates yours from the rest.
-We will not restrict your potential by restricting the kind of application you can build.
+To score the coveted remaining 30%, use your creativity to develop an application that stands out from the rest.
+We will not limit your potential by restricting the kind of application you can build.
 We expect that you (pleasantly!) surprise us with what you are capable of doing.
 Do note that features must fit the aim of your application;
-ideally it should be seamlessly integrated.
+ideally, it should be seamlessly integrated.

-For example, WebVR and geolocation might be the latest and coolest feature supported by most mobile browsers but it may not contribute to the user experience in a document editor.
+For example, WebVR and geolocation might be the latest and coolest feature supported by most mobile browsers, but they may not contribute to the user experience in a document editor.
 In fact, implementing features for the sake of doing so may work against you (and your grades) by confusing the user.